aldanor/pynab/README.md

 # pYNAB

-A simple library designed to make it easy to access YNAB data from Python.
+A minimalistic library designed to provide native access to YNAB data from Python.

 # Examples